Peloton Interactive: Peloton studios

 Peloton has two physical locations where its classes are filmed live and streamed to users.
 Prior to the COVID-19 pandemic, classes were filmed live with participants at its New York and London studios.

 The New York studio was moved and upgraded at a cost of $50 million in 2020.

 In addition to the New York studio, classes are filmed at the London studio.
 The European location, which opened in 2018, also serves as the location for German-language classes with German instructors.
 Peloton Australia classes are filmed in the New York studio with Australian instructors.
 At the beginning of the COVID-19 pandemic, the studios were shut down and Peloton filmed live classes from the homes of select instructors, including those from New York and London.
 Peloton has announced plans to reopen its studios in New York and London in the summer of 2022.

 Peloton apparel

 Peloton sells branded activewear apparel items, often with collaborations with other fitness apparel companies like Adidas.
 In 2021 it launched a new line entirely made from its own private label.

+In November 2021, athletic apparel retailer Lululemon sued Peloton accusing it of infringing on six design patents by selling "copycat" products.
+Peloton settled the lawsuit in September 2022 without admitting any wrongdoing, by agreeing to phase out the designs that Lululemon had objected to.
+The two companies ended up partnering in September 2023, with the Lululemon Studio Mirror being discontinued.